New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Tasks to Support Accomplishing the Prospective Results

 \subsection{Signal and Background Simulation Tools}

-Over the past few years, many BSM physics signatures have been proposed, and the theoretical calculations become available for the searches.
-These theoretical tools, however, must be integrated into some Monte Carlo generators for experiments to be able to evaluate the feasibility of search for such signatures in a realistic manner.
+Over the past few years, many BSM physics signatures have been proposed, and the theoretical calculations have become available for the searches.
+These theoretical tools, however, must be integrated into some Monte Carlo generators for experiments to be able to evaluate the feasibility of searching for such signatures in a realistic manner.
 A handful of theoretical tools have been integrated into neutrino interaction generators, such as GENIE~\cite{Andreopoulos:2009rq,GENIE:2021npt}.

-Dark matter interactions have been integrated into GENIE via a GENIE plugin named GENIE-BDM.
-The plugin simulates interactions of nuclei and dark matter, that produces recoiled electrons and nucleons.
-For example, in the light dark matter search at DUNE, dark photons are produced from the two-photon decay of neutral mesons produced in the beam and target (graphite) interaction process, such as $\pi^{0}$ and $\eta$.
-The generated dark photons then decay into two dark matter particles, considering the mass of dark matter.
-The resulting dark matter flux can be injected into the DUNE Near Detector using the GENIE-BDM plugin to produce signal events of recoiled electrons.
-The generated events contain information such as the position and four-momentum of knocked-off electrons.
-This result is then used to simulate the energy deposited in liquid argon (LAr) using the edep-sim tool.
-The energy deposition simulation results are subsequently fed into the larnd-sim tool to ultimately produce reconstructed signal events in DUNE ND.
+The interactions of DM have been integrated into GENIE via a GENIE plugin named GENIE-BDM~\cite{Berger:2018urf,Berger:2019ttc}.
+The plugin simulates interactions of nuclei and DM, that produces recoiled electrons and nucleons.
+For example, in the LDM search at DUNE, dark photons are produced from the two-photon decay of neutral mesons produced in the beam and target (graphite) interaction process, such as $\pi^{0}$ and $\eta$.
+The generated dark photons then decay into two DM particles, considering the DM mass.
+The resulting DM flux can be injected into the DUNE Near Detector using the GENIE-BDM plugin to produce signal events of recoiled electrons.
+The generated events contain information such as the position and four-momentum of knocked-off electrons or nucleons.